-The internal auditors completed one review during FY2023 in accordance with the risk-aligned internal audit plan approved by the ARMC.
+The internal auditors had carried out their review in FY2024 in accordance with the risk-aligned internal audit plan approved by the ARMC.
 During the review, the internal auditors have unfettered access to the relevant documents, records, properties and personnel of the Group.
 The findings and recommendations of the internal auditors, the Management's responses, and the Management's implementation of the recommendations have been reviewed and approved by the ARMC.
 The ARMC is of the view that the internal audit function is independent, effective and adequately resourced.